Cost of Living: Canada Vs. US

 However, the benefits of a higher salary can only be realized if the cost of living is comparable to or lower than that in Canada.
 That’s why the Conexus team has taken 3 U.S. cities that we place nurses into and compared the living costs with those of Toronto, Ontario, to demonstrate the savings you can make.

 Apartment (1 bedroom) in City Centre

 Preschool childcare, Full Day, Private, Monthly for 1 Child

 Milk (regular), (1 liter)

 Meal for 2 People, Mid-range Restaurant, Three-course

-Additionally, the US dollar is especially strong right now, so, coupled with the low cost of living in the US, you’ll have more money in your pocket every month.
-The question now is, what are you waiting for?
+Additionally, the U.S. dollar is especially strong right now, so, coupled with the low cost of living in the U.S., you’ll have more money in your pocket every month.

-Conexus Medstaff are offering an additional $3,000 bonus to nurses that are able to mobilize to the US from Canada across January, February, March, April or May.
-To be eligible for the bonus candidates need to have Canadian citizenship and be able to obtain a visascreen to ensure you can mobilize within this timeframe.
+Conexus MedStaff is offering an additional $3,000 U.S. bonus to nurses who are able to contract with us.
+To be eligible for the bonus, candidates need to have Canadian citizenship and be able to obtain a visascreen to ensure you can mobilize before March 21, 2021.